SirKivel/Shell-search-engine/README.md

 ## File and process finder on Linux

-For this test, a script in bash is needed to search for a specified process of a file or process within the system.
+The script in bash is will search for a specified process of a file or process within the system.

-## Requirements
+## What it does

-This script should prompt the user with the options of the search (process or file).
-Based on the selected search option, some other options must appear accordingly.
+This script prompts the user with the options of the search (process or file).
+Based on the selected search option.

 ## File search

-In case a file search is selected these are the expected options:
+In case a file search is selected these are options:
 - Search by name
 - Search by creation date
 - Search by user
 - Search by file extension
 - Search by directory

 By default, the search will look in all directories on /home unless it is specified by the Search by directory option.
-The expected output is the location of the file, size, name, permissions, user, and group.
+The output will be the location of the file, size, name, permissions, user, and group.

 After this a list of actions that can be performed:
 - Move to the location